Medicaid Insurance Credentialing

 • Report every malpractice insurance sanction and claim.

-• Attach all the supporting documents that the carrier requests, such as your medical insurance certificate, medical licenses and copies of your diploma and board certification.
+• Attach all requested supporting documents, including your medical insurance certificate, medical licenses, diploma copies, and board certification.

 • Plan ahead so you can complete your application in a timely manner.